QRadar Event and Flow Burst Handling (Buffer)

-By default, the event queue for QRadar 7.2.3 is 500 MB of data.
-QRadar 7.2.4 and above introduces flow burst handling.
-The QRadar 7.2.4 update also expands the size of the temporary queue for events and flows from 500 MB to 5 GB for each queue.
+The temporary queue for events and flows is 5 GB each for the event and flow queue.
 The event or flow data in the queue is always added to the temporary queue and processed in the order that the data arrived.
 This can be thought of as first in, first out (FIFO) method of processing the data.
 The appliance continues to process data in order and any data over capacity is added to the end of the temporary queue.
-As the data rate declines, the system leverages difference between the license limit and the current data rate to reduce the temporary queue as fast as possible.
-The rate at which the temporary queue fills or empties is going to vary depending on the appliance license limit, the magnitude of the spike, the payload size, the length of time of the spike, and other factors.
+As the data rate declines, the system leverages difference between the license capacity allocated to the appliance and the incoming data rate to reduce the temporary queue as fast as possible.
+The rate at which the temporary queue fills or empties is going to vary depending on the appliance license capacity available (recovery), the magnitude of the spike, the payload size, the length of time of the spike, and other factors.

 For example, a corporate network has a QRadar 1828 Event/Flow Processor appliance that is rated for 5,000 events per second (EPS) and 100,000 flows per minute (FPM).
 Typically, this appliance sees on average 4,000 EPS for events and 70,000 flows.
 Every morning between 8am and 9am, the corporate network experiences an event and flow spike due to users logging in, accessing network resources, collecting email, and other normal activities.
 During this interval, which peaks around 9am, the appliance sees an event spike at 6,000 EPS and 100,00 FPM.
 The appliance realizes the excessive events, generates a notification, and the excess data is pushed to the temporary queue.

 Figure 1: Example of an event spike seen during morning business hours.

 Figure 2: Example of an flow spike seen during morning business hours.

 How does the system recover from a spike in data?